Getting started in diaspora*

 Part 3 – Aspects

 Think of your life and the people you know.
 Each person is a part of one or more aspects of your life.
 They might be a member of your family, a close friend, a work colleague or someone you play sport or music with or with whom you share a particular interest.
+They might be someone you just like sharing jokes with online.
 Or they might be part of more than one of these aspects of your life.

 - Right now all your aspects should be selected, with ticks next to them.